kapidolli/templates/Angular/nest-ssr-redis-firebase/README.md

 # nest-ssr-redis-firebase

-This template is for creating Angular project with with already using SSR based on NEST.js, redis for data and firebase for authentication
+This template is for creating Angular project with with already using SSR based on NEST.js, redis-om for data storage and firebase for authentication

 ## Configure